itsmillertim3/perform2021/autonomous_cloud_programmability_with_dt_api/content/02_autonomous_cloud_examples/05_autonomous_cloud_resource_utilization/index.md

 ### Step 4.
 Add the actual API query

-1. Add a message to output statuses as our code fecthes metric data.
+1. Add a message to output statuses as our code fetches metric data.
 Place the following code inside the `fetch_metrics` function.
-The first line just exracts the metric category from the metric selector (`cpu`, `disk`, `mem`) so we can use it in the message and elsewhere
+The first line just extracts the metric category from the metric selector (`cpu`, `disk`, `mem`) so we can use it in the message and elsewhere

    ```python
    m = metric.split('.')[1]